lextoumbourou/notes/literature/videos/Basic geometry language and labels.md

 ## Ray

-* A line that starts from one point that continues on infinitely in one direction is called a [[ray]]
+* A line that starts from one point that continues on infinitely in one direction is called a [[Ray]]

     ![ray example](ray.png)